-- Avoid camping directly under large trees.
-When pitching your tent, remember to look up to ensure there aren't any loose, dead or overhanging tree limbs.
+- When setting up your camp remember to look up to ensure there aren't any loose, dead or overhanging tree limbs.

-- To protect the land, avoid camping on low or poorly drained areas where soil or vegetation may be easily damaged; look for harder ground or sandier soils.
+- To protect the land at remote or undesignated camping areas, avoid camping on low or poorly drained areas where soil or vegetation may be easily damaged.
+Look for harder ground or sandier soils.

-- Please follow all fire safety information during total fire bans and consider downloading the Fires near Me - Mobile App, especially in summer.
+- Follow all fire safety information during park fire bans and total fire bans and download the Hazards Near Me app especially in summer.

 - If you're camping off the beaten track, use a fuel stove.
 If you do need to light a fire, please remove the top layer of soil before making the fire.
 Keep the fire small and ensure you put the fire out thoroughly, scatter the ashes, and replace the top layer of soil.

-Limited use of generators is permitted in some designated NPWS campgrounds.
+Limited use of generators is permitted in some NPWS campgrounds.
 To reduce the risk of wildfire:

-- Locate the generator in an area clear of fuels, dry grass or other combustible material
+- Place the generator in an area clear of fuels, dry grass or other combustible material.

-- Ensure you follow the manufacturer’s guidelines for safe operation of your generator
+- Follow the manufacturer’s guidelines for safe operation of your generator.

-- Be sure you’re present whenever the generator is operating
+- Be around whenever the generator is operating.